olafhartong/DefenderHarvester/README.md

 - (automated) LiveResponse events (MdeMachineActions)
 - The state of your custom detections (MdeCustomDetectionState)
 - Advanced feature settings (MdeAdvancedFeatureSettings)
+- Suppression rules (MdeSuppressionRules)
 - Configured Machine Groups (MdeMachineGroups)
 - Connected App Registrations, and their use (MdeConnectedAppStats)
 - All executed queries Scheduled/API/Portal (MdeExecutedQueries)
-- Timeline events for devices (MdeTimelineEvens)
+- Timeline events for devices (MdeTimelineEvents)
 - The schema reference

 This can be collected into files with the `-files` flag, or sent to Sentinel with the `-sentinel` flag, or both.